WP Admin > Job Listings > Settings is the page where you can configure the plugin. You’ll see a tabbed interface showing available setting groups:

 ↑ Back to Top ReCAPTCHA Settings

-WP Job Manager (and the Resume Manager add-on) have ReCaptcha support built in.
+WP Job Manager (and the Applications and Resume Manager add-ons) have ReCaptcha support built in.
 To enable it, you’ll need to set up a ReCAPTCHA key at Google’s ReCAPTCHA admin dashboard.

 Note that WP Job Manager currently supports reCAPTCHA v2 only, so make sure you select that when registering your site.